nogasgofast/Adventure_Wrench/README.md

 6: a golden ticket

 Here we can see this is like a regular roll table except 3 is on here twice.
-When the roll table is applied to something if A.W. rolls a 3 that thing will now have a pudding and a spoon.
+When the roll table is applied to something if Adventure Wrench rolls a 3 that thing will now have a pudding and a spoon.
 A better outcome then even a golden ticket some might say.

 Random roll? yes.